TTCDist: Fast Distance Estimation From an Active Monocular Camera Using Time-to-Contact: Abstract

 \section{Abstract}

-Distance estimation is fundamental for a variety of robotic applications including navigation, manipulation and planning.
-Inspired by the mammal's visual system, which gazes at specific objects (active fixation), and estimates when the object will reach it (time-to-contact), we develop a novel constraint between time-to-contact, acceleration, and distance that we call the \textit{$\tau$-constraint}.
-It allows an active monocular camera to estimate depth using time-to-contact and inertial measurements (linear accelerations and angular velocities) within a window of time.
+Distance estimation from vision is fundamental for a myriad of robotic applications such as navigation, manipulation, and planning.
+Inspired by the mammal's visual system, which gazes at specific objects, we develop two novel constraints relating time-to-contact, acceleration, and distance that we call the \textit{$\tau$-constraint} and \textit{$\Phi$-constraint}.
+They allow an active (moving) camera to estimate depth efficiently and accurately while using only a small portion of the image.
+The constraints are applicable to range sensing, sensor fusion, and visual servoing.

-Our work differs from other approaches by focusing on patches instead of feature points.
-This is, because the change in the patch area determines the time-to-contact directly.
-The result enables efficient estimation of distance while using only a small portion of the image, leading to a large speedup.

-We successfully validate the proposed $\tau$-constraint in the application of estimating camera position with a monocular grayscale camera and an Inertial Measurement Unit (IMU).
-Specifically, we test our method on different real-world planar objects over trajectories 8-40 seconds in duration and 7-35 meters long.
-Our method achieves 8.5 cm Average Trajectory Error (ATE) while the popular Visual-Inertial Odometry methods VINS-Mono and ROVIO achieve 12.2 and 16.9 cm ATE respectively.
-Additionally, our implementation runs 27$\times$ faster than VINS-Mono's and 6.8$\times$ faster than ROVIO's.
-We believe these results indicate the $\tau$-constraints potential to be the basis of robust, sophisticated algorithms for a multitude of applications involving an active camera and an IMU.
+We successfully validate the proposed constraints with two experiments.
+The first applies both constraints in a trajectory estimation task with a monocular camera and an Inertial Measurement Unit (IMU).
+Our methods achieve 30-70\% less average trajectory error while running 25$\times$ and 6.2$\times$ faster than the popular Visual-Inertial Odometry methods VINS-Mono and ROVIO respectively.
+The second experiment demonstrates that when the constraints are used for feedback with efference copies the resulting closed loop system's eigenvalues are invariant to scaling of the applied control signal.
+We believe these results indicate the $\tau$ and $\Phi$ constraint's potential as the basis of robust and efficient algorithms for a multitude of robotic applications.